Vasant Panchami: Saraswati Puja

 Vasant Panchami is a Hindu festival that marks the beginning of preparations for the spring season.
 Celebrations vary by region.
 Vasant Panchami also marks the start of preparation for Holika or Holi, which occur forty days later.
 For many, Vasant Panchami is dedicated to goddess Saraswati, revered as the deity of knowledge, language, music, and all arts.
 She symbolizes creative energy and power in all its forms, including longing and love.
 The season and festival also celebrate the blooming of yellow mustard flowers, which are linked with Saraswati's favorite color.
 People wear yellow clothing or accessories, and eat yellow-colored foods.

-Many families mark this day by sitting with young children, encouraging their children to write their first words, and some study or create music together.
+Many families mark this day by encouraging their young children to write their first words, and study or create music together.
 The day before Vasant Panchami, Saraswati's temples are filled with food so that she can join the celebrants in the traditional feasting the following morning.
 In temples and educational institutions, murtis of Saraswati are dressed in yellow and worshiped.
 Many educational institutions arrange special prayers or pujas in the morning to seek her blessings.
 Poetic and musical gatherings are held in some communities in her honor.